 Option 3: If you have a bachelor’s degree in a non-nursing field, you can skip the BSN and earn an MSN degree by completing what’s known as a Masters Entry Program in Nursing (or MEPN).
 These programs provide an accelerated nursing curriculum to non-nursing college graduates.

 2. Earn your Master of Science in Nursing Degree (MSN)

-Upon earning your BSN, you must become specialized in nurse midwifery.
-This can be achieved by earning your MSN degree from a program accredited by the Accreditation Commission for Midwifery Education (ACME).
+Upon earning your BSN, you must become specialized in nurse-midwifery.
+You can earn your MSN degree from a program accredited by the Accreditation Commission for Midwifery Education (ACME).
 Most MSN programs take about 18 to 24 months to complete.
 Common MSN courses include management techniques, advanced biology, organizational leadership, and nursing science.

-Regardless of your future nursing specialty, earning your MSN can set you up for a higher earning potential and greater job outlook.
+Regardless of your future nursing specialty, earning your MSN can set you up for higher earning potential and a better job outlook.

 3. Pass the NCLEX-RN Certification Exam

-Upon graduating from your BSN or MEPN program, the next step to becoming a nurse midwife is earning your nursing license.
-The National Council Licensure Examination for Registered Nurses (NCLEX-RN) is a nationally mandated license that all nurses must receive before they can become registered nurses (RNs).
+Upon graduating from your BSN or MEPN program, the next step to becoming a Nurse Midwife is earning your nursing license.
+The National Council Licensure Examination for Registered Nurses (NCLEX-RN) is a nationally mandated license that all nurses must receive before becoming Registered Nurses (RNs).

-Once you’ve earned your MSN, you’ll be one step away from officially becoming a nurse-midwife.
+Once you’ve earned your MSN, you’ll be one step away from officially becoming a Nurse Midwife.
 Before entering the workforce, you’ll need to pass the official midwifery exam offered by the American Midwifery Certification Board (AMCB).
 The examination is computer-based and consists of 175 multiple-choice questions.
-Each candidate is given four hours to complete the exam.
+Each candidate has four hours to complete the exam.

 Nurse Midwife Salary